EnterpriseDB/tpa/docs/src/tower.md

 These containers, called Execution Environment (EE), bundle dependencies required by playbooks to run successfully.

 !!!
-Note:
+Note
     EDB customers can reach out to EDB support for help with the Execution Environment (EE)

 As an AAP admin, create an entry in your available EE list pointing to your EE image.